Saint Dominic in Soriano: History

 That narrative is largely the one accepted by the Dominican Order today.

-The portrait soon acquired a reputation for having marvellous properties.
+After publication of Frangipane's account, the portrait acquired a reputation for having marvellous properties.
 According to Fra Frangipane, if it was ever hung in a place other than the one specified by the Virgin Mary, the following morning it would be back in its proper place.
 He described numerous other miracles attributed to its presence.
-No fewer than 1,600 miracles were reliably attributed to its presence within a space of 78 years.
 In 1644, Pope Innocent XII ordained a feast day on 15 September to commemorate its origin and properties.
 The feast may have been suppressed in 1913, when Pope Pius X moved what had until then been the movable feast of Our Lady of Sorrows to the fixed date of 15 September.

-The more recent history of the portrait seems to be unknown.
 Soriano Priory was badly damaged by an earthquake in 1659 of 6.6 magnitude.
 It was rebuilt; but in 1783, Calabria was struck by a series of five earthquakes within two months.
 The first, on 5 February, was of 7.0 magnitude, and levelled Soriano to the ground.
 The third, on 7 February, was of 6.6 magnitude, and its epicentre was 3 km from Soriano.
 In Soriano itself, 171 people had died, and damage estimated at 80,000 ducats had been caused.
-The friary was rebuilt for a second time, but seems never to have regained its earlier reputation; it seems to disappear from the records.
-The portrait may have failed to survive one of those events.
+The painting was recovered but it was severely damaged and torn in two.
+Subsequently, the canvas was mounted onto a wood panel and the image was completely repainted.